satwikkini-01/book-inventory-backend/README.md

 ## Redis Installation

-- To use Redis with this application, make sure Redis is installed and running.
-You can install Redis using Homebrew with the following command:
 - To use Redis with Docker, follow these steps:
 1. **Pull the Redis Docker Image**
    Pull the official Redis image from Docker Hub: